Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Random Matrix Theory and Quantum Chaos

 Eigenvectors $\{\ket{\psi_i}_{U}\}$ of a random unitary matrix $U$ are also random (column) matrices, and once they are expanded in a generic-basis $\{\ket{k}\}$, as $\ket{\psi_i}_{U} = \sum_{k=1}^{\mathcal{D}}c_{ik}\ket{k}$ with the constraint $\sum_{k=1}^{\mathcal{D}}|c_{ik}|^2 = 1$, the squared moduli (component populations/probabilities) $\eta = |c_{ik}|^2$ obey a certain distribution depending on the universality class~\cite{IZRAILEVFM1987CSEF,KusM1988UEV,HaakeF1990RMEF}.
 As stated in the main text, the reduced probability densities corresponding to these classes are given as

 where $\mathcal{D}$ is the dimension of the Hilbert space, and $\Gamma(x)$ (the Gamma function) is the generalized factorial.
 In the figures of this paper, we denote these (and Wigner-Dyson) distributions by the appropriate three letter acronym, depending on whether the unitary or the Hamiltonian is used to calculate the eigenvectors (and eigen-phases/values).
-The distributions in Eqs~(\ref{AppEq:RMTdist:COE}--\ref{AppEq:RMTdist:CSE}), contrary to Wigner-Dyson distributions in Eq.~\eqref{AppEq:WignerDyson}, have a closed form for a given dimension of the Hilbert space $\mathcal{D}$.

-The eigenvector statistics analysis in this work is carried out on the eigenvectors of each Trotter step unitary using the following recipe: \begin{enumerate}[parsep=0mm,itemsep=1mm,leftmargin=5mm] \item Choose an appropriate reference basis $\{\ket{k}\}$ to calculate $\ket{\psi_i}_{U} = \sum_{k=1}^{\mathcal{D}}c_{ik}\ket{k}$ (discussed below). \item Create a histogram from the component populations $\eta = |c_{ik}|^2$.
-Some care is required here to ensure that the histogram is sufficiently well behaved (e.g., does not contain too many low-count bins) to ensure it can be compared meaningfully to a target distribution. \item Convert the histogram to a probability density by normalising the area under the histogram to 1. \item Compare with the appropriate target probability density for unitaries $\widetilde{P}_{\rm a}$ ($\mathrm{a} {\,\in\,} \{\mathrm{COE}, \mathrm{CUE}, \mathrm{CSE}\}$) for the appropriate dimension in Eqs~(\ref{AppEq:RMTdist:COE}--\ref{AppEq:RMTdist:CSE}). \end{enumerate}